Building Resilient Health Systems for a Safer World

 Strong public health systems not only enable families and communities to thrive, but also help to ensure stable economies and countries.
 Jhpiego works with governments and other stakeholders to strengthen health systems and the policies and legislation that support them, so that countries can prevent, detect and respond to public health threats—now and in the future.

-COVID-19 highlighted shortcomings in countries’ preparedness to deal with outbreaks of infectious disease and other public health emergences.
+When COVID-19 highlighted shortcomings in countries’ preparedness to deal with outbreaks of infectious disease, Jhpiego programs quickly pivoted to fill gaps.
 But Jhpiego was partnering with countries to strengthen health systems long before the pandemic took hold.
-We work with health facilities and within communities to strengthen infection prevention and control; prepare health care providers to address health issues as they arise; provide critical health and safety equipment; and support governments and the private sector to distribute lifesaving immunizations.
+We work with governments, health facilities and within communities to strengthen infection prevention and control; prepare health care providers to address health issues as they arise; provide critical health and safety equipment; and support governments and the private sector to distribute lifesaving immunizations.

 Through the Enhancing Global Health Security: Expanding Efforts and Strategies to Protect and Improve Public Health Globally project, Jhpiego is supporting countries to build health systems that will protect and improve the health of their people, including prevention, early detection and rapid and effective response to public health threats.
 In the DRC, the Enhancing Global Health Security project is assisting in the establishment of a National Public Health Institute that will integrate core public health functions including surveillance, public health emergency management, workforce development and the national laboratory system.

 The ability of laboratories to test specimens and return results quickly and accurately is critical to enabling countries to rapidly identify and respond to infectious disease outbreaks and other health emergencies.
 To build and strengthen national laboratory systems, Jhpiego is assisting with supplies, equipment, specimen transport and biosafety/biosecurity training in Burkina Faso, Liberia, Mali and Pakistan as well as regionally in West Africa.